fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 	this.fioSDK = new FIOSDK(privateFioKey, publicFioKey, 'http://testnet.fioprotocol.io/v1/', this.io, this.fetchJson, '')

 # Workflow for using the SDK with TestNet
-Most Signed API calls now charge fees, to make the API call.
-And most Signed API Calls require that a fio address, is registered with the user making the call.
+Most Signed API calls charge fees and require a FIO address that is associated with the user making the call.

-#### When registering a new address for the first time.
-The account will not have any funds to do API calls.

-This is the order of sequence to get funds in an account for the first time, on TestNet.
-In order to run the unit tests.
+#### Creating a test account with FIO tokens

+When running a test you will want to register addresses and transfer funds.
+But, registering a new address for the first time requires FIO tokens.
+Therefore, some manual setup is required to associate FIO tokens with a FIO public key.
+To set up a FIO public key with FIO tokents in a test environment:

-1. manually create two private/public FIO key pairs
+1. Manually create two private/public FIO key pairs
-	A) Navigate to the website: https://monitor.testnet.fioprotocol.io/#home
+	1. Navigate to the website: https://monitor.testnet.fioprotocol.io
-	B) Select the 'Create Keypair' button (top left of the website)
+	2. Select the 'Create Keypair' button (top left of the website)
-	C) copy the keypairs
+	3. Copy the keypairs and FIO Internal Account
-2. manually register a fio address for both of these FIO key pairs.
+2. Manually register a FIO address for both of these FIO key pairs.
-	A) Navigate to the website: https://monitor.testnet.fioprotocol.io/#account
+	1. Navigate to the website: https://monitor.testnet.fioprotocol.io
-	B) Select the 'Register Address' button
+	2. Select the 'Register Address' button
-	C) type in a fio address
+	3. Type in a FIO address
-	D) paste in one of the public keys (created above)
+	4. Paste in one of the public keys (created above)
-	E) Select the 'Create' button
+	5. Select the 'Create' button
-	F) do this for each public key pair (twice).
-The created fio address will be in this format, "mytest:fiotestnet"
+	6. Do this for each public key pair (twice).
+The created FIO address will be in this format, "mytest:fiotestnet"
-3. manually transfer funds into these fio addresses.
+3. Manually transfer funds into these FIO addresses.
-	A) Navigate to the website: https://monitor.testnet.fioprotocol.io/#home
+	1. Navigate to the website: https://monitor.testnet.fioprotocol.io
-	B) Select the 'Faucet' button
+	2. Select the 'Faucet' button
-	C) paste in one of the public keys (created above)
+	3. Paste in one of the public keys (created above)
-	D) Select the 'Send Coins' button
+	4. Select the 'Send Coins' button
-	E) do this for each public key pair (twice)
+	5. Do this for each public key pair (twice)
-4. Now one will have funds available, to call Signed API calls.
+4. These FIO public addresses now have funds available for making Signed API calls.
-5. Edit the unit test script to add these fio addresses, and the private/public FIO key pairs
+5. Edit the test script to add these FIO addresses and the private/public FIO key pairs
-	A) Edit the testnet.spec file
-		a) testnet.spec is located here: fiosdk_typescript/fiofoundation-io-fiosdk/tests/testnet.spec
-		b) variables to edit: let privateKey, publicKey, privateKey2, publicKey2, testFioAddressName, testFioAddressName2
+	1. Edit the privateKey, publicKey, privateKey2, publicKey2, testFioAddressName, testFioAddressName2 variables in the testnet.spec file (/fiofoundation-io-fiosdk/tests/testnet.spec)
-6. run the unit tests i.e.
+6. Run the tests:
 	npm test

-#### When calling a Signed API call that charges FEES, this is the sequence to pass in the FEE to charge.
+#### When calling a Signed API call that charges FEES,
+	Use the following steps to determine the fee and pass it to the signed call.

-1. Call getFee to get the fee for the Signed API call.
+1. Call getFee to get the fee for the Signed API call
-2. Call the API Signed call with the above fee found.
+2. Call the API Signed call with the fee

 # Creating your own FIO Private/Public Keys?
-The SDK provides FIO Key generation.
-Here are the key details, if the SDK is not used for Key Generation.
+The SDK provides calls to generate FIO Private/Public Key pairs.

+The following information can be used to manually generate FIO keys:

 FIO Keys use SLIP-235 for BIP-0044.
 https://github.com/satoshilabs/slips/blob/master/slip-0044.md